apache/incubator-weex-site/source/guide/set-up-env.md

 ### Usage

-The `weex-toolkit` will prompt you whether to automatically run `npm install`, if not running, manually into the folder and run `npm install`.
+The `weex-toolkit` will prompt you whether to automatically run `npm install`, if not running, manually `cd` into the folder and run `npm install`.

 In the `awesome-project` folder, install dependencies with the following command: